QinlinChen/QinlinChen.github.io/index.md

 - Department of Computer Science and Technology
 - Nanjing University

-Office:
+Contact:
-- 544, Building of Computer Science and Technology, Xianlin Campus of Nanjing University
+- Office: 544, Building of Computer Science and Technology, Xianlin Campus of Nanjing University

-Email:
-- chenqinlin98 AT gmail DOT com
+- Email: chenqinlin98 AT gmail DOT com

 ## About